Innovation experts: No dialing back the future of virtual care

 All speakers agree: The future of telehealth is less episodic and more longitudinal.
 Modern medicine needs to think beyond 15-minute virtual appointment time slots to enable an entire curated approach, from forms collected digitally in advance to tools that support remote-patient monitoring and chronic care management.

 Having better access to data gives doctors the ability to better care for their patients and also more leverage when it comes to negotiating payer contracts, she said.
-But while everyone agrees that there’s no dialing back the pandemic’s monumental telehealth advances, the biggest question may be whether payers will continue current reimbursement structures that sustain virtual care.
-Recent moves from the White House to make telehealth flexibilities provided during the COVID-19 permanent represent a seismic shift in how American healthcare is delivered said Seema Verma, administrator of the Centers for Medicare and Medicaid Services, last month.
+But while everyone agrees that there’s no dialing back the pandemic’s monumental telehealth advances, the biggest question may be whether payers will continue reimbursement structures extended through the public health emergency that sustain virtual care.

 Learn more about what athenahealth’s Marketplace partners have to share on their vision for the future of virtual health.